Pen tool makes magic! You can convert an object to something completely new, create awesome graphics, and so much more.

 Drawing curve lines

 Get started by creating the first anchor point.
-When you curve the path, instead of just click and release, you’ll have to click, drag to create a direction handle, and release to create a curve.
+When you curve the path, instead of just clicking and releasing, you’ll have to click, drag to create a direction handle, and release to create a curve.

 You can click on the handle and move around to adjust the curve.
 The more/further you drag, the bigger the curve is.
 But you can always edit the curve using the Anchor Point Tool.

-You can use the Anchor Point Tool to edit on either straight on curve path.
-For example, I’d like to add some curves to the straight line.
+You can use the Anchor Point Tool to edit on either a straight on curve path.
+For example, I’d like to curve a straight line.

 Tips: When two anchor points are too close to each other, the curve might look sharp.
 It’s easier to get a nice curve when your anchor points are further from each other 😉